a5100996/electron-shadcn/README.md

 - [Wordle Game](https://github.com/masonyekta/wordle-game) - A Wordle game which features interactive gameplay, cross-platform compatibility, and integration with a custom Wordle API for word validation and letter correctness.
 - [Mehr 🌟](https://github.com/xmannii/MehrLocalChat) - A modern, elegant local AI chatbot application using Electron, React, shadcn/ui, and Ollama.

-> Does you've used this template in your project?
+> Have you used this template in your project?
 Add it here and open a PR.

 ## License